LordOz2dMOON/alx-system_engineering-devops/0x00-shell_basics/README.md

-The symboliclink script creates a link from the working directory to the /bin/ls directory named __ls__ The copy html script copies all html files not in or not newer than the files in the parent of the working directory The letsmove script moves all files starting with capital letters to the /tmp/u directory The cleanemacs script deletes all files that end with a tilde in the current working directory
+The symboliclink script creates a link from the working directory to the /bin/ls directory named __ls__ The copy html script copies all html files not in or not newer than the files in the parent of the working directory The letsmove script moves all files starting with capital letters to the /tmp/u directory The cleanemacs script deletes all files that end with a tilde in the current working director The tree script creates parent directories welcome/to/school